PaddlePaddle/Paddle/doc/design/tensor_array.md

     pass
 ```

-It is trivial for users to use many operators, so some helper methods should be proposed in python wrapper to make `TensorArray` easier to use.
+It is trivial for users to use so many low-level operators, so some helper methods should be proposed in python wrapper to make `TensorArray` easier to use,
+for example

 ```python
 class TensorArray: